 Nichirei Foods conducts various food education programs to promote a healthy future for all children.
 Food is indispensable and intricately connected to our everyday life.
 Good eating habits nurture a healthy spirit and healthy body.
 In order that children may grow up healthy, it is important that they understand the importance of food and are able to choose it properly.
 Nichirei Foods conducts various initiatives designed to enable people to learn and think about food, and do related hands-on work with children.

 In this food education program, participants took a taste test in which they tried to identify the five tastes of sweet, sour, salty, bitter, and umami.
 Employees gave talks on how the tastes felt and what makes a frozen food.
-In FY2018, this event was held nine times with 300 people participating.
+In FY2020, this event was held eleven times with more than 400 people participating.

 * Not available to the public.

 With FamilyApps, a smartphone app that families can enjoy together, Nichirei Foods has distributed an app called “Let's Make a Delicious Nichirei Lunch!” that enables users to make lunches using Nichirei Foods’ frozen products.
 The content, which allows kids to have fun while making lunch, helps deepen their interest in, and concern regarding, food.
-In FY2018, this event was held 14 times with 1,700 people participating.
+In FY2020, this event was held 11 times with 4,400 people participating.

 Food education classes are organized in elementary schools and preschools in the town of Karumai using a dish the Group call Fresh Chicken Karumai.
 In the classes the Group presents easy-to-understand information that includes the following: Iwate Prefecture boasts the nation's third-highest production of poultry, after Miyazaki and Kagoshima Prefectures; the company’s Junwakei breed of chicken is raised on feed rice produced in Karumai; and the guano from Junwakei chickens is used as an organic fertilizer for the feed rice.
 In addition to teaching the children about the production cycle, they are served Junwakei chicken in their school lunch that day.
 The Group will always value opportunities such as these to connect with people in the region, as it continue to develop attractive business opportunities.